18 Functions

 18.4 Summary

 As your apps get bigger, extracting non-reactive functions out of the flow of the app will make your life substantially easier.
-Functions allow you to reactive and non-reactive code and spread your code out over multiple files.
+Functions allow you to separate reactive and non-reactive code and spread your code out over multiple files.
 This often makes it much easier to see the big picture shape of your app, and by moving complex logic out of the app into regular R code it makes it much easier to experiment, iterate, and test.
 When you start extracting out function, it’s likely to feel a bit slow and frustrating, but over time you’ll get faster and faster, and soon it will become a key tool in your toolbox.

 This functions in this chapter have one important drawback — they can generate only UI or server components, not both.
 In the next chapter, you’ll learn how to create Shiny modules, which coordinate UI and server code into a single object.